How writers can deal with perfectionism (video)

 4. Give yourself a word-count or time-related goal for writing.

-5. If other, non-relevant ideas keep popping into your head — while you’re writing— 5. them down on a piece of paper.
+5. If other, non-relevant ideas keep popping into your head — while you’re writing — 5. them down on a piece of paper.
 You can always think about them later.

-6. If you find yourself wasting endless hours on Twitter or Facebook when you should be writing, Self-Control (Mac) or Freedom (PC) may be apps that will help you.
+6. If you find yourself wasting endless hours on Twitter or Facebook when you should write, Self-Control (Mac) or Freedom (PC) may be apps that will help you.
 See links below.
 Set them for one hour, and the software will restrict you from social media for 60 minutes.
 A computer reboot will not help.
 (Although you can whitelist specific sites if you like.)

 7. Consider developing a practice that will help you control your own impatience, not just for writing, but for the rest of your life as well.
-I think meditation is really good for that and I include a link to my blog post on that topic below.
+I think meditation is really good for that, and I include a link to my blog post on that topic below.

-Finally, let me wrap up with a quote from Piers Steel: “Procrastination is part of our human nature and almost everybody does it.”
+Finally, let me wrap up with a quote from Piers Steel: “Procrastination is part of our human nature, and almost everybody does it.”

 Thanks for the question, Munis!
 If you’re confusing procrastination with perfectionism, I encourage you to read Piers Steel’s book.
 Both those words begin with the letter P but I think if you focus on the one ending in -crastination, you’ll find yourself becoming a more successful writer.